-Sakura's head throbbed and she felt like she was going to be sick.
+Sakura's head throbbed.
 The world felt too bright and beautiful—too mundane when she was around them—and she was an intruder.
 She needed to get out.
 As casually as she could, Sakura unwrapped the Hokage's fingers from her shoulders, waving off his half-uttered protests.
 She kept her eyes trained on his chest.

 "I can't tonight.
 I'm sorry.
 There are some things at the hospital I have to finish up."